bjohnson55/Data-Wrangling-Final/README.md

 ![Ratings by Genre](./images/GenreRating.png)

 ## Setup
-To correctly run this project one should have the latest version of RStudio downloaded.
-Once complete, download the 'Final Project.R' script and the 'imdb_top_1000.csv' to your local desktop.
-Set the working directory to your desktop in RStudio and begin running the code within the R script.
+In order to run this project, one should have R-Studio downloaded.
+When complete, download the 'wrangling_group_project.R' script and the 'imdb_top_1000.csv' to your local desktop.
+Set the working directory to your desktop in R-Studio and begin running the code.

 ## Project Status
 Project is: _complete_